hschott/ready-websocket-plugin/README.md

 This plugin is compatible and works with:
 * SoapUI 5.2.x
 * Ready!
-API 1.4.x
+API 1.4.x and 1.5.x

-If you like to run an unsigned version in SoapUI OS >= 5.2.1 you have to install [SoapUI PluginLoader Jailbreak](https://github.com/hschott/soapui-pluginloader-jailbreak).
+If you like to run an unsigned plugin in SoapUI OS equal to or higher than 5.2.1 you have to install [SoapUI PluginLoader Jailbreak](https://github.com/hschott/soapui-pluginloader-jailbreak).

 ### Install in SoapUI